Farata/angular2typescript/README.md

 https://www.youtube.com/watch?v=47Gn-jgb0FI&feature=youtu.be
 It'll help you in getting started while reading Chapter 2.

+This repo has some extra code samples that we use during our trainings.
+They didn't didn't make it into the book, but we decided to post them here in the folders called extras.

 To request [on-site training](https://yakovfain.com/2016/10/01/angular-2-training-for-your-organization/) in your organization send us an email at training@faratasystems.com.